Jewish Marketing Tips

 Appropriate Platform Is Key

 Choosing the right advertising platform or avenue is essential and can be tricky for two reasons.
 The first is that each community has specific platforms that cater to different parts of the community.
-Understanding which platform will reach your target audience most effectively and efficiently plays a massive role in what level of success your campaign reaches.
+Understanding which platform will reach your target audience most effectively and efficiently plays a massive role in your campaign’s level of success.
 For example, a men’s clothing brand that wants to market their products to an adult male audience would do well to strategically place an ad on a Jewish centered, style, and tech blog that has a sizable male readership.

 In the same vein, it is vital to know when to go with traditional media, such as print ads, and when to go with digital, such as PPC or programmatic.
-This decision for differentiation of whether to go with a digital or print campaign often comes down to seemingly trivial minutiae.
+This decision to differentiate whether to go with a digital or print campaign often comes down to seemingly trivial minutiae.
 At the same time, the difference in results and ultimately, the level of success of a particular campaign can often vary substantially based on such a decision.
-Making the right move in this regard requires a real understanding of the offering, audience, and platform.
+Making the right move requires a real understanding of the offering, audience, and platform.
 As in the previous example with the men’s clothing brand, in certain situations, with specific variables present, advertising on the blog with a mostly male readership would have a significantly higher ROI than a general PPC campaign.

-The second most important reason for choosing the right platform for your marketing campaign targeting the Jewish community relates to the technical effectiveness and performance of the said platform.
+The second most important reason for choosing the right platform for your marketing campaign targeting the Jewish community relates to the said platform’s technical effectiveness and performance.
 Without an in-depth understanding of each platform and how its ads perform, you will likely be pouring money down the drain.
 Take, for example, a potential client who explains that they see almost no traction from an ad that they placed on a Jewish news website.
-Upon visiting the mentioned website, it became immediately apparent as to why this business was seeing no results from the ad.
+Upon visiting the mentioned website, it became immediately apparent why this business was seeing no results from the ad.
 The website in question was overloaded with ads, and besides, loading speeds on the site were dismal, causing ads to only be displayed after extended waiting times.
 This situation is an example of choosing an advertising platform that is highly flawed and handicapped.
 Avoiding such platforms at all costs should be a priority.
-The trouble is that often, the unassuming only learn of these performance problems after losing a substantial investment in original ad placement.
+The trouble is that the unassuming only learn of these performance problems after losing a substantial investment in original ad placement.

 The Right Messaging

-Messaging is always essential, but the importance of messaging is amplified many times over when referring to campaign messaging in Jewish centered campaigns due to the intricacies and sensitivities that are present in each of the many different Jewish communities.
+Messaging is always essential, but messaging is amplified many times over when referring to campaign messaging in Jewish-centered campaigns due to the intricacies and sensitivities present in each of the many different Jewish communities.
 As stated previously, the first step is always understanding who YOUR target Jewish audience is.
 Once that has been ascertained, strategizing for the appropriate messaging for that specific audience can be done properly.
-Optimally, messaging utilizes a combination of the product or service being offered as well as the target demographic at hand, to come up with the right message and tone.
-Like with other aspects required for a robust Jewish marketing campaign, right versus wrong messaging can be the difference between a very successful campaign or a failed one.
+Optimally, messaging utilizes a combination of the product or service being offered and the target demographic at hand to come up with the right message and tone.
+Like other aspects required for a robust Jewish marketing campaign, right versus wrong messaging can be the difference between a very successful campaign or a failed one.

 Bringing It All Together

-While there are many aspects to creating and executing a successful marketing campaign aimed at a Jewish segment, getting the audience, platform, message, and conversion optimization right have an overarching impact on the result.
-Understanding these four Jewish marketing tips and getting them right requires an intimate knowledge of the broader Jewish audience as well as the platforms that cater to them.
-In addition to understanding specifics relating to the community, a general understanding of design and marketing techniques also plays a significant role in the creation of a successful strategy.
+While there are many aspects to creating and executing a successful marketing campaign aimed at a Jewish segment, getting the audience, platform, message, and conversion optimization right have an overarching impact.
+Understanding these four Jewish marketing tips and getting them right requires an intimate knowledge of the broader Jewish audience and the platforms that cater to them.
+In addition to understanding specifics relating to the community, a general understanding of design and marketing techniques also plays a significant role in creating a successful strategy.
 With the right knowledge and execution of a strategic plan, expect to reap the rewards of growth that marketing to the Jewish community can bring.